Cancel anytime

 Exchange NYSE | Headquaters Richmond, VA, United States | ||

-IPO Launch date 1997-02-04 | President, CEO & Director Mr. William D. Nash CPA | ||
+IPO Launch date 1997-02-04 | President, CEO & Director Mr. William D. Nash C.P.A. | ||

-Sector Consumer Cyclical | Industry Auto & Truck Dealerships | Full time employees 29836 | Website https://www.carmax.com |
+Sector Consumer Cyclical | Industry Auto & Truck Dealerships | Full time employees 30000 | Website https://www.carmax.com |

-Full time employees 29836 | Website https://www.carmax.com |
+Full time employees 30000 | Website https://www.carmax.com |

 CarMax, Inc., through its subsidiaries, operates as a retailer of used vehicles and related products in the United States.
-It operates in two segments: CarMax Sales Operations and CarMax Auto Finance.
+The company operates in two segments: CarMax Sales Operations and CarMax Auto Finance.
 The CarMax Sales Operations segment offers customers a range of makes and models of used vehicles, including domestic, imported, and luxury vehicles, as well as hybrid and electric vehicles; used vehicle auctions; extended protection plans to customers at the time of sale; and reconditioning and vehicle repair services.
 The CarMax Auto Finance segment provides financing alternatives for retail customers across a range of credit spectrum and arrangements with various financial institutions.
 The company was founded in 1993 and is based in Richmond, Virginia.

 Note: This website is maintained by Upturn Corporation, which is an investment adviser registered with the U.S. Securities and Exchange Commission.
 Such registration does not imply a certain level of skill or training.
 Investing in securities has risks.
 Past performance is no guarantee of future returns.
 No assurance is provided as to any particular investment return, and you may lose money using our services.
 You are strongly advised to consult appropriate counsel before making any investments in companies you learn about through our services.
 You should obtain appropriate legal, tax, investment, accounting, and other advice that takes into account your investment portfolio and overall financial situation.
 You are solely responsible for conducting due diligence on a potential investment.
 We do not affect trades for you.
 You will select your own broker through which to transact.
 Investments are not FDIC insured, they are not guaranteed, and they may lose value.
 Please see the Privacy Policy, Terms of Use, and Disclosure for more information.